 While many people think about veterans and how to honor these brave individuals, honoring women veterans specifically is often overlooked.
-According to statistics verified by the United States Department of Defense and the Department of Veterans Affairs women made up 14.6% of the total military membership at the end of 2013, and there were more than 1.8 million women veterans.
+According to statistics verified by the United States Department of Defense and the Department of Veterans Affairs women made up 14.6 percent of the total military membership at the end of 2013, and there were more than 1.8 million women veterans.

 Women veterans can often face additional obstacles when they transition back to civilian life.
 Many of these women are single parents, and female veterans have higher rates of homelessness.
 Women are also at a higher risk for military sexual trauma which can lead to Post Traumatic Stress Disorder and other mental health and physical conditions.

 Honoring Women Veterans Recognizes Their Unique Sacrifices